thcipriani/WagnerProject/pages/bridges---connecting-roads.md

 ---
 layout: page
-title: BRIDGES - Connecting Roads
+title: "BRIDGES - Connecting Roads"
 image: images/045-01.jpg
 caption: assets/images/045-01.jpg
+next: /pages/a-new-guinean-walkabout.html
+prev: /pages/traveling-in-new-guinea---the-making-of-roads.html
 ...
 Imagine huge logs, about 24 to 30 inches in diameter and 65 to 70 feet long, being pulled by a hundred or more men.
 Several of these huge logs are pulled to a river, ravine, or gully to make a bridge for the jeep to